©2021 Bryan Greetham. All rights reserved. Legal/Cookie Information

 His main academic interests lie in moral and social philosophy.
 Much of his work has been in moral thinking, applied and professional ethics and in complex adaptive systems.
 He has published a number of articles, papers and reviews in academic and popular journals in Europe, Australia and America on these and other topics, including education and nineteenth century German philosophy.
 His current research involves what we can learn about moral thinking from the perpetrators, victims, rescuers and bystanders during the Holocaust.

-He is the author of How to Write Better Essays; How to Write Your Undergraduate Dissertation; Philosophy, an introduction to philosophy for undergraduates; Thinking Skills for Professionals and his latest book, Smart Thinking, all published by Palgrave Macmillan.
+He is the author of How to Write Better Essays; How to Write Your Undergraduate Dissertation; Philosophy, an introduction to philosophy for undergraduates; Thinking Skills for Professionals; Smart Thinking and his latest book, How to Write Your Literature Review, all published by Macmillan.

 Unlike many essay writing books and courses, which begin with the perfect essay and then deconstruct it to show how it works, this book begins where you begin when you are given the title and have to figure out what it’s getting at and how to tackle it.